-The NURTuRE biobank has the potential to unlock answers to some of the biggest questions about chronic kidney disease (CKD) and nephrotic syndrome (NS).
+The NURTuRE biobank has the potential to unlock answers to some of the biggest questions about chronic kidney disease (CKD) and idiopathic nephrotic syndrome (INS).

-The NURTuRE-NS cohort will involve over 800 adults and children with NS.
+NURTuRE-INS (NephroS) involves over 800 adults and children with INS.
 Researchers will look at how the disease actually affects the kidney and whether this is the same in every patient, as well as looking at genetic factors.
 The aim is to increase medical knowledge about this disease and help provide better treatment for NS in the future.